tunjid/Android-Home-Hub/readme.md

 Theoretically, any supported dongle there can be supported here provided a supported serial implementation is provided.
 The current Serial implementation has no support for flow control, and so is limited to the TI CC2531.

-This Project contains an Android app and an Arduino sketch to sniff 433/315Mhz device codes from a remote, and reproduce the same codes, essentially replacing the remote.

 #### RcProtocols

-Controls 433 MHz devices with an Arduino, a video overview can be see [here](https://youtu.be/FrNVvwTE1eg).
+Sniffs and controls 433 MHz devices with an Arduino, essentially replacing the device's bundled remote.
+A video overview can be see [here](https://youtu.be/FrNVvwTE1eg).

 There are two implementations: